MaybeMonad/dezineleo-site/src/pages/the-css-box-model/index.md

 From the outside to inside = <span class="hl-1">Margin</span> > <span class="hl-2">Border</span> > <span class="hl-3">Padding</span> > <span class="hl-4">Content</span>

+### Margin

++ **Margin Collapsing** - When two elements with positive margins touch each other, it will combine to the larger margin of the two. *You can put another invisible element in between the two elments to prevent the margin collapsing.*
++ **Marigns on inline elements** - Inline boxes will completely ignore the top and bottom margins of an element.

 ## Content Boxes vs Border Boxes

-By default, the `box-sizing` is set to `content-box`, which is a little counterintuitive as you should not forget the border size.
-Fortunately, you can change the value of the `box-sizing` to `border-box` which can switch to the [alternative box model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model#The_alternative_CSS_box_model).
+By default, the `box-sizing` is set to `content-box`, which is a little counterintuitive as you have to add up the **border** and **padding** to get the real size of the box.
+Fortunately, you can use the [alternative CSS box model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model#The_alternative_CSS_box_model) to get the visible width by assigning `border-box` to `box-sizing`.

-Below is a best practice to use the `box-sizing`, you can go to checkout [the CSS Tricks article on box-sizing](https://css-tricks.com/inheriting-box-sizing-probably-slightly-better-best-practice/).
+Below is a best practice to use the `box-sizing` which is referenced from [the CSS Tricks article on box-sizing](https://css-tricks.com/inheriting-box-sizing-probably-slightly-better-best-practice/).

 ```css
 html {